-What is Peach Cobbler
+What is Homemade Peach Cobbler

-To make our Peach Cobbler with Cake Mix, you still layer fresh peaches in the bottom of your baking dish to start.
+To make our Peach Cobbler Cake, you still layer fresh peaches in the bottom of your baking dish to start.
 The difference comes in with how you treat the butter and combine it with the cake mix.
 Instead of melting the butter and pouring it on top of the cake mix in the baking dish, you use very cold butter, diced, and combine it with the cake mix using a food processor or a pastry cutter to create a crumbly texture to top the peaches as shown in the photos above.

 Do I need to peel peaches to use in baking?